KPSekhon/Boregon-Trail-Personal/README.md

 - As a user, I want to see my choices reflected in the story
 - As a user, I want to move further in the map and progress in the story
 - As a user, I want to be able to use an item
+- As a user, I want to be able to save my current game to file during freeroam periods
+- As a user, I want to be able to load my previous save from file